Virtual Reality Trends of 2025: Immersive Futures Unfold

 We’ve Been Here Before—Sort Of

-While VR may feel like a phenomenon, its roots reach thorough into history.
-The Sensorama (1962) and View-Master (1939) are early iterations of the want to improve human experience through simulation.
+While VR may feel like a future phenomenon, its roots reach deep into history.
+The Sensorama (1962) and View-Master (1939) are early iterations of the desire to enhance human experience through simulation.

 What the Past Teaches Us: